blakemcbride/LispEdit/README.txt

 editor.
 That is pretty complete and useful.
 Much of the rest of the code represents a small effort to create an environment that would render the structure editor useful.

+Source code for this system is available at:  [https://github.com/blakemcbride/LispEdit](https://github.com/blakemcbride/LispEdit)

 Blake McBride
 blake@mcbridemail.com